 NCCN Guidelines® Recommend SIR-Spheres® Y-90 Resin Microspheres

-SIR-Spheres® Y-90 microspheres have just been added as a new treatment option in the latest National Comprehensive Cancer Network® (NCCN®) Clinical Practice Guidelines in Oncology for colon cancer and rectal cancer.
+SIR-Spheres® Y-90 microspheres are considered to be a valid treatment option for certain cancers involving the liver according to the National Comprehensive Cancer Network® (NCCN®) Clinical Practice Guidelines for colon cancer and rectal cancer.

-Nearly 140,000 Americans are diagnosed with colorectal cancer every year1, and more than 50% will have their cancer spread to their liver.2 This gives patients with cancer that has spread to the liver but cannot be removed with surgery a new treatment option.
+Nearly 140,000 Americans are diagnosed with colorectal cancer every year, and more than 50% will have their cancer spread to their liver.
+(1,2) This gives patients with cancer that has spread to the liver but cannot be removed with surgery a new treatment option.

 About Selective Internal Radiation Therapy using SIR-Spheres Y-90 Resin Microspheres

 SIR-Spheres Y-90 resin microspheres are a medical device used in an interventional radiology procedure known as selective internal radiation therapy (SIRT), or radioembolization, which targets high doses of radiation directly to liver tumors.
 The treatment consists of tens of millions of radioactive Y-90 coated resin particles, each no bigger in diameter than a human hair.
 SIR-Spheres Y-90 are injected into the hepatic artery which is the main blood supply to the liver via a catheter inserted into the femoral artery through an incision in the groin.
 The Y-90 resin microspheres become lodged in the smaller blood vessels that surround cancer in the liver, where they deliver a high dose of radiation to the cancer, while sparing healthy liver tissue.
 (3,4,5)

 Predicting SIR-Spheres® microspheres Treatment Outcome for Metastatic Colorectal Cancer